 If you can get the water to the kid, then you have a reward coming.
 Do greeters get a reward for stuffing flyers in people’s hands?
 Maybe.
 Maybe not.
 But kids ministry people know for sure God will reward them.
 At least that’s what Jesus said.
 Matthew 10:42 says anyone blessing kids gets a reward they cannot lose.
 Jesus never said anything like that to greeters, ushers, deacons, choir members, parking attendants, etc.

 “And whoever gives one of these little ones even a cup of cold water because he is a disciple, truly, I say to you, he will by no means lose his reward.”
 (Matthew 10:42)

 Except for kids, Jesus didn’t seem to target specific groups.
 He called the kids to Himself but He never rounded up the seniors, or the teens, or the singles, etc..
 He did specifically target kids.
 Jesus had an intentional children’s ministry but not, for instance, a senior citizen’s ministry.

-3. Children’s ministry impacts an ENTIRE life.
+3. Children’s ministry is superior because it impacts an ENTIRE life.

 An adult who comes to the Lord has already spent much of his life.
 Kids still have their entire lives ahead of them.
 D. Mood understood this.

 After an evangelistic meeting Dwight L. Moody said two and a half people were converted to Christ.
 A friend asked if he meant, two adults and a child.
 Moody said just the opposite: two children and an adult.
 When a child is led to Christ, a whole life is saved!

 If I could relive my life, I would devote my entire ministry to reaching children for God!
 (Dwight L. Moody)